frhd143/GDA-1.0/README.md

-## Found bugs or having some advice/tips (or even problems)?
+## Contributing
+Contributions to this project are welcome.
+If you find a bug or want to suggest an improvement, please open an issue or submit a pull request.
-- You can reach me here: f.asadi2002@gmail.com
+Or email me here: f.asadi2002@gmail.com